What you should do if your MacBook has a swollen battery

 As we said earlier, there are two possible causes of your MacBook battery swelling.
 You can’t do much about a manufacturing fault.
 However, you can mitigate the risk of swelling associated with an aging battery.
 The thing that determines the age of a battery isn’t the passing of time but how many times it’s been charged.
 Age is measured in charge cycles.
 So, to minimize the risk of your battery swelling, you should reduce the number of times it’s charged.
 There are a number of ways to do this:

 - Don’t keep it plugged in all the time.
 Charge it when the battery gets low, then when it’s charged, unplug it.

 - Reduce the drain on the battery by using less power.

 Using less power may seem impossible.
 You can’t determine how much power your Mac needs to run, can you?
 Well, actually, you can.
 The more CPU cycles your Mac uses, the more energy it uses.
 So, avoiding processes that use lots of CPU power will help.
 And you can do that by closing applications and browser tabs when you’re not using them.

 Keeping your Mac cool can also help reduce energy usage.
-By the way, if you hear the fan start up, and start blowing hard, it may be because an application or process has hung and your Mac is working hard to get it working.
-You can identify and quit hung applications using the Force Quit menu: press Option-Command-Esc to launch it and quickly quit hung apps.
+By the way, if you hear the fan start up and blow hard, it may be because an application or process has hung, and your Mac is working hard to get it working.
+You can identify and quit hung applications using the Force Quit menu: press Option-Command-Esc to open it and quickly quit hung apps.